Spin correlations in La$_3$Ni$_2$O$_7$ thin films

-We thank Yi Lu and Wei Li for helpful discussions.
-The work is supported by the Scientific Research Innovation Capability Support Project for Young Faculty (Grant No. 2251300009), the National Natural Science Foundation of China (Grants no. 12574142, and 12434002), National Key Projects for Research and Development of China with Grant No. 2021YFA1400400, Natural Science Foundation of Jiangsu Province (No. BK20233001), and Guangdong Basic and Applied Basic Research Foundation (Grants No. 2022A1515011618).
+The work is supported by the Scientific Research Innovation Capability Support Project for Young Faculty (ZYGXQNJSKYCXNLZCXM-M2), the National Natural Science Foundation of China (Grants no. 12574142, and 12434002), National Key Projects for Research and Development of China with Grant No. 2021YFA1400400, Natural Science Foundation of Jiangsu Province (No. BK20233001) and the National Natural Science Foundation of China (No. 125B2073), and Guangdong Basic and Applied Basic Research Foundation (Grants No. 2022A1515011618).
 The work at PSI is supported by the Swiss National Science Foundation through project No. 207904.
-Y.W. acknowledges funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement 884104 (PSI-FELLOW-II-3i program).
-We acknowledge the European Synchrotron Radiation Facility (ESRF) for providing synchrotron radiation facilities under proposal numbers HC-5640 and SC-5699 at the ID32 beamline.
+Y.W. acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement 884104 (PSI-FELLOW-II-3i program).